y2kbugger/y2kspeed/ideas.md

 - stop detection
     - X enhance "noise" filter in optical flow by incorporating stdev (problem = slow speeds)
     - X can blur method halp determine "stopped"
+    - ...optical flow got so good we could do it in post

 - Feature Extractor
     - X dict of frames model